pjgeutjens/azuresearch-vue/README.md

 # azuresearch-vue

 A results viewer for Azure Cognitive Search implemented in Vue.
-To be used an Azure Search Index containing realestate-us-sample data as set up in this [Quickstart](https://docs.microsoft.com/en-us/azure/search/search-get-started-portal)
+To be used with an Azure Search Index containing realestate-us-sample data as set up in this [Quickstart](https://docs.microsoft.com/en-us/azure/search/search-get-started-portal)

 ## Project setup
 ```